ahmed-rafiullah/trello-todo/README.md

     * [x] Layer your components, keep Express within its boundaries
     * [ ] Wrap common utilities as npm packages
     * [ ] Separate Express 'app' and 'server'
+    TODO:  Use environment aware, secure and hierarchical config
-    * [x] Use environment aware, secure and hierarchical config
+    * [ ] Use environment aware, secure and hierarchical config
 * Error Handling Practices
  * [x] Use Async-Await or promises for async error handling
  * [x] Use only the built-in Error object